SEO professionals that have been in the business since 2011 will remember the days when all Google Analytics organic search terms were visible.

 Google runs countless search algorithm tests every year.

 Going blind without knowing these keywords doesn’t mean you won’t still get thousands of visitors per day.

-Keyword Hero enables you to adjust according to Google’s Algorithm Updates.
+Keyword Hero enables you to adjust your keyword strategy according to Google’s Algorithm Updates.

 You don’t have to worry anymore about Google Panda, Hummingbird nor Penguin.
 Or any other algorithm changes.